 Employers of all types and sizes require employment drug testing to improve the safety of their workplaces, to reduce the ill effects that drug users can have on their colleagues and customers, and to prevent liability resulting from injuries caused by impaired employees.
-Some employers are required by state or federal regulations to drug test their staff.
+Some employers are required by state or federal regulations to drug screen their staff.
 Other companies perform drug testing to take advantage of incentives like reductions in worker's compensation insurance rates.
 But in reality, any employer that wishes to ensure a safe, productive work environment - one that lowers risk of the negatives brought on by employee drug use - should conduct employment drug testing.

-Health Street can help you set up employment drug testing for your company.
-Test results are digitally delivered in our online Staff Glass™ portal, where you can securely view and manage your staff reports.
+Health Street can help you set up post hire drug tests for your company.
+Results are digitally delivered in our online Staff Glass™ portal, where you can securely view and manage your staff reports.
 Register online or call (888) 378-2499.

 Come experience the Digital Delivery Difference.

 About Employment Drug Testing

 The most common form of employment drug testing, most companies require new hires to pass a drug screening before starting work.
 Simply requiring pre-employment testing sends a strong message about the type of behavior that a company will and will not tolerate in its employees.
 It also discourages drug users from even applying for employment.